Is LEED Green Certification a Good Investment for My Business?

 Sustainable Site for LEED Certification

 Sustainable sites require that a LEED-certified building is located in an area that is not susceptible to flooding or other environmental damage.
-It also includes everything from site selection and light pollution to landscaping.
+It also includes everything from site selection & light pollution to landscaping.

-Energy and Atmosphere
+Energy & Atmosphere

-Materials and Resources
+Materials & Resources

-Materials and resources focus on the life cycle of materials used in building construction.
+Materials & resources focus on the life cycle of materials used in building construction.
 To earn credit in this category, materials must be recycled or sourced from sustainable forests.
 Also, a green building should practice proper utilization of resources within its location.

 Indoor Environmental Quality